Javlopez/Javlopez/README.md

 During my career I have led multidisciplinary teams of up to 20 people, and managed teams in different parts of the world.One of my greatest strengths is with the DevOps culture, as I have experience implementing and using Continuous Integration, Kubernetes, AWS, Terraform, Ansible, Docker, ELK, Jenkins among others.

-I define myself as self-taught and this has led me to work in other technologies such as C#, TypeScript, React, Angular where I define as beginner.
+I define myself as self-taught and this has led me to work in other technologies such as C#, TypeScript, React, Angular among others.

 Software Engineer, Leader and DevOps